 Glutamine

-Alcohol intake suppresses Glutamine uptake at Glutamate receptors.
+Alcohol suppresses Glutamine uptake at Glutamate receptors.

 Supplementation with glutamine can additionally assist in attempts to reduce weight as it reduces the body's desire for sugar and carbohydrate.